 - Favorite Video Game: The Last of Us

 - Favorite Movies: Coco, Spider-Man: Into the Spider-Verse, Arrival

 Favorite Aspect of UC Berkeley: The different people that I meet who enrich the community of UC Berkeley.

 Functional Responsibility: Eric is responsible for providing a broad range of training grant and graduate student financial support.
 He oversees graduate funding packages for current students, and coordinates training grant administration, data gathering, reporting, as well as RPPR and renewal submissions.

 Bio: My name is Eric and I was working in the College of Chemistry when my supervisor transferred to MCB.
 She saw an opening for me and the rest is history!
-I've been with the GAO for 9 years and I've been at CAL for over 10 years.
+I've been with the GAO for 13 years and I've been at CAL for almost 15 years.

 Mission: Come see me if you have any questions about training grants, GSR appointments, and travel & entertainment reimbursements.
 You know you can definitely count on me to properly manage all funding related issues during your MCB graduate studies.

 When not at work: I enjoy playing RPG video games like the Uncharted series or watching college football on Saturdays.
 I only care for CAL, Go Bears!
 I also really enjoy spending time with my father in the Gold Country.
 If you ever find yourself exploring Gold Country, I suggest walking around the old parts of Nevada City and Grass Valley, it's a great place to window shop.
 Other Favorite Things: I enjoy eating out and going to the local community theaters.

 Favorite Cal Sports Team: Cal Football, Go Bears!